Davoodeh/jelal/README.md

   else, keep things verbose and primitive)
 - CMake targets should resemble the tools and expressions used in their process in PascalCase.

-### Contribute

-The feature set seems to be enough for the goal of the project and the most welcome contributions as for now are tests!
-The first and foremost important goal of this project is to be "correct" rather than anything else, including fast and unreadable.
-The languages can be expanded further as well.
-For more TODO see the sources and the section below.

 #### TODOs